go-xmlfmt/xmlfmt/README.md

   </Envelope>
 ```

-This package is a direct translate from above Perl code into Go.
+This package is a direct translate from above Perl code into Go,
+then further enhanced by @ruandao.